nicky-nym/nicky-nym.github.io/pages/cities.md

 > "Forest City is a $100 billion new city development which will house 700,000 residents when completed.
 Forest city is a 5600-acre development."[^lutter]

+### New York land value

+> "At 305 square miles, New York City makes up only 0.008% of the total land area of the U.S., yet its $1.5tr of housing value is about 5% of the Nation-wide total.
+Only four states are worth more than New York City, one of which is New York State."[^metrocosm]

+> "Manhattan‘s housing alone is worth about $733bn, which would make it the 14th most valuable state in the country.
+Manhattan measures only about 20 square miles, 7.5% of New York City."[^metrocosm]

+> "What I found most striking of all was the value of some Manhattan neighborhoods.
+The Upper East Side, which occupies less than one square mile, has an astounding $96bn of housing value.
+That places it above Staten Island and the Bronx as well as above six states: New Hampshire, North Dakota, South Dakota, Vermont, Wyoming, and Alaska."[^metrocosm]

+> "The developable land in Manhattan—excluding parks, roads, and highways—was worth between $1.54 and $1.95 trillion, for an average of $1.74 trillion"[^manhattan]